 Going meat free when you are addicted to animal products is not an easy task.
 Most cannot go a single meal without at least one animal product included.
 And that is a huge problem with westernized diets and the reason for many health issues.
 Humans can survive on plant-based proteins, it is healthier and meat (for those who want it) should be consumed at a maximum of once per week.

-I had to lay out the case for my friend who was reluctant to give up meat and dairy.
+I had to lay out the case for my friend who came to me for help, yet was reluctant to give up meat and dairy.
 And I said that you have to choose what you like more, burgers or moving without your skin peeling off.
-So my friend agreed and changed diet for one month.

 So if you have eczema, tried every medication, remedy and treatment to no avail, I suggest examining your diet.
 It could be the root cause for your skin issues.